Freddd13/music-separation-gui/README.md

 After the first installation, you can quickly start the program in the future.

 # Usage
+After installation, you can delete `opt/package` to free some space.
 You can choose either single music or multiple ones to seperate and get vocal, accompaniment or both.
 When dealing with a batch of songs, you need to put them in one clean folder.
 If you have your own model and yaml, please switch to the Settings tab and load your own ckpt and yaml.